 NordVPN full review

 NordVPN is easy to recommend for a wide range of users.
-It’s simple and intuitive but maintains a solid option for serious security users nonetheless, thanks to some advanced features under the hood.
-We've voted it number one in our round-up of the best VPN services.
+It’s really easy to use but doesn't skimp on privacy and security: and there are some advanced features under the hood.
+Factor in the low monthly price and great customer support and we've rated it number one in our round-up of the best VPN services.

 A VPN, which stands for Virtual Private Network, can keep you completely anonymous online.
-Without one, any kind of internet activity can be traced right back to your exact location, which many users find to be an invasion of their privacy.
+If you don't use a VPN, your internet activity can be traced right back to your exact location, which many users find to be an invasion of their privacy.
+It encrypts your connection to the internet so your ISP (and government) can't see what you're up to, and the same encryption stops anyone hacking you when you're connected to open public Wi-Fi.

 By using a VPN, you’ll be connecting to a server located somewhere else in the world, whether that’s another town in the country you’re currently residing in or a location on the other side of the planet.
-Any internet usage that happens whilst connected to that server will be routed via a private tunnel that can’t be penetrated by anyone trying to look in from the outside, so your data is safe from spying eyes.
+All data sent or received from the internet via that server will be routed via a private tunnel that can’t be penetrated by anyone trying to look in from the outside, so your data is safe from spying eyes.

 A bonus that comes from using a VPN is that it tricks websites and services into thinking you really are in the location of the server you’re using.
-This means you will be able to access geo-locked content wherever you are in the world.
+This means you will be able to access content the would otherwise be blocked.

 The same works for those looking to watch US Netflix content from the UK.
 It’s important to note, though, that using a VPN in this way is often against the terms and conditions of the streaming service you’re using, so proceed at your own risk.